-- Provider Independent (PI) Addresses: PI addresses are an address block assigned from a pool where blocks are not associated with any particular location in the network (e.g. from a particular service provider), and is therefore not topologically aggregatable in the routing system. - Provider Assigned (PA) Addresses: PA addresses are an an address block assigned to a site by each service provider to which a site connects.
+Provider Independent (PI) Addresses: PI addresses are an address block assigned from a pool where blocks are not associated with any particular location in the network (e.g. from a particular service provider), and is therefore not topologically aggregatable in the routing system.

+Provider Assigned (PA) Addresses: PA addresses are an address block assigned to a site by each service provider to which a site connects.
 Typically, each block is sub-block of a service provider Classless Inter-Domain Routing (CIDR) [RFC4632] block and is aggregated into the larger block before being advertised into the global Internet.
 Traditionally, IP multihoming has been implemented by each multi-homed site acquiring its own, globallyvisible prefix.
-LISP uses only topologically-assigned and aggregatable address blocks for RLOCs, eliminating this demonstrably non-scalable practice. - Routing Locator (RLOC): A RLOC is an IPv4 or IPv6 address of an egress tunnel router (ETR).
+LISP uses only topologically-assigned and aggregatable address blocks for RLOCs, eliminating this demonstrably non-scalable practice.

+Routing Locator (RLOC): A RLOC is an IPv4 [RFC0791] or IPv6 [RFC2460] address of an egress tunnel router (ETR).
 A RLOC is the output of an EID-to-RLOC mapping lookup.
 An EID maps to one or more RLOCs.
-Typically, RLOCs are numbered from topologically-aggregatable blocks that are assigned to a site at each point to which it attaches to the global Internet; where the topology is defined by the connectivity of provider networks, RLOCs can be thought of as PA addresses.
-Multiple RLOCs can be assigned to the same ETR device or to multiple ETR devices at a site. - Endpoint ID (EID): An EID is a 32-bit (for IPv4) or 128-bit (for IPv6) value used in the source and destination address fields of the first (most inner) LISP header of a packet.
+Typically, RLOCs are numbered from topologicallyaggregatable blocks that are assigned to a site at each point to which it attaches to the global Internet; where the topology is defined by the connectivity of provider networks, RLOCs can be thought of as PA addresses.
+Multiple RLOCs can be assigned to the same ETR device or to multiple ETR devices at a site.

+Endpoint ID (EID): An EID is a 32-bit (for IPv4) or 128-bit (for IPv6) value used in the source and destination address fields of the first (most inner) LISP header of a packet.
 The host obtains a destination EID the same way it obtains an destination address today, for example through a Domain Name System (DNS) [RFC1034] lookup or Session Invitation Protocol (SIP) [RFC3261] exchange.
 The source EID is obtained via existing mechanisms used to set a host's "local" IP address.
+An EID used on the public Internet must have the same properties as any other IP address used in that manner; this means, among other things, that it must be globally unique.
 An EID is allocated to a host from an EID-prefix block associated with the site where the host is located.
 An EID can be used by a host to refer to other hosts.
 EIDs MUST NOT be used as LISP RLOCs.
 Note that EID blocks MAY be assigned in a hierarchical manner, independent of the network topology, to facilitate scaling of the mapping database.
 In addition, an EID block assigned to a site may have site-local structure (subnetting) for routing within the site; this structure is not visible to the global routing system.
 In theory, the bit string that represents an EID for one device can represent an RLOC for a different device.
 As the architecture is realized, if a given bit string is both an RLOC and an EID, it must refer to the same entity in both cases.
 When used in discussions with other Locator/ID separation proposals, a LISP EID will be called a "LEID".
 Throughout this document, any references to "EID" refers to an LEID.